LightningX VPN Logo

 How Does a VPN Work?

 A VPN (Virtual Private Network) protects your online activity by creating a secure, encrypted tunnel between your device and the internet.
-When you connect to a VPN and choose a server, all your traffic is routed through that server.
-This hides your real IP address and location—websites only see the VPN server’s information, not yours.
+When you connect to a VPN and select a server, all your traffic is routed through that server.

 How Does an Antivirus Work?

-Antivirus software is like a security guard for your device.
-It constantly scans files and programs, checking them against a database of known threats.
-If it finds a match, it blocks, deletes, or quarantines the danger before it can do any harm.
+Antivirus software continuously scans the files and programs on your device and checks them against a database of known threats.
+If a match is found, it blocks, deletes, or quarantines the threat before it can cause any damage.

 Pros and Cons of Antivirus and VPN